Erasmus+ traineeship grant

 - how the traineeship will contribute to increasing your employability.

-Your CV should include your contact details, as well as information about your
+Your CV (in English) should include your contact details, as well as information about your

 - work experience and